-- Means that there are patches of tissue like that of the lining of the uterus, growing outside of the uterus.
+• Means that there are patches of tissue like that of the lining of the uterus, growing outside of the uterus.
 These patches may be found on the fallopian tubes, ovaries, bladder or rectum.
-During your period these patches bleed, but the blood cannot flow to the inside of your body.
+During your period these patches bleed, but the blood cannot flow to the outside of your body.
 This can cause pain and scarring.
-Your periods may be heavy or irregular. - The cause of endometriosis is not known.
+Your periods may be heavy or irregular.

-□ Salpingo-oophorectomy
+■ Salpingo-oophorectomy